Sadasiva Brahmendra

-Sadasiva Brahmendra was a saint, composer of Carnatic music and Advaita philosopher who lived near Kumbakonam, Tamil Nadu, during the 18th century.
-Only a few of his compositions have survived, but they are recognised as great compositions of Carnatic music.
+Sadasiva Brahmendra (17th century) was a saint, composer of Carnatic music and Advaita philosopher and Sishya of the great saint Shri Paramasivendra Saraswati (57th Shankaracharya of Moolamnaya Sarvajna Shri Kanchi Kamakoti Peetham), who lived near Thiruvenkadu, Tamil Nadu, during the 15th/16th century.
+Even Today, many saints from big and small mathas come and prostrate at his adhisthanam to pay their respects to him and his guru parampara.
+Unfortunately only a few of his compositions have survived, but they are recognized as great compositions of Carnatic music.